A Minimal Tool to Create Text Adventures

-Yesterday I published the very first version of a minimal tool to create and publish text adventures.
-It’s called gist-txt and you can find the source code at https://github.com/potomak/gist-txt.
+Yesterday, I published the very first version of a minimal tool to create and publish text adventures.
+It’s called gist-txt, and you can find the source code at github.com/potomak/gist-txt.

 The inspiration for this project came from two software projects:

-1. Twine (http://twinery.org/), an open-source tool for telling interactive, nonlinear stories
+1. Twine (twinery.org), an open-source tool for telling interactive, nonlinear stories.

-2. bl.ocks.org (http://bl.ocks.org/), a simple viewer for code examples hosted on GitHub Gist
+2. bl.ocks.org (bl.ocks.org), a simple viewer for code examples hosted on GitHub Gist.

 The tool’s features are very limited.
-What it does is basically reading GitHub public gists and handle links to browse between files of the gist (scenes in gist-txt’s vocabulary).
-The cool part is that you can create your text adventure simply by creating a new gist.
-This lets you easily share and track updates of your work (gists are backed by git repositories).
-Another cool part of this tool is that the hosting is as simple as a specially crafted URL.
-Just share an URL in the form http://potomak.github.io/gist-txt/#<your-gist-id> to let people play your game.
+It basically reads GitHub public gists and handles links to browse between files of the gist (scenes in gist-txt’s vocabulary).
+The exciting part is that you can create your text adventure simply by creating a new gist, allowing you to easily share and track updates of your work (since gists are backed by Git repositories).
+Another appealing aspect of this tool is the simple hosting process: just share a URL in the form http://potomak.github.io/gist-txt/#<your-gist-id> to let people play your game.

 Update 03/16/2015: I published a new post about some new features.